J-SbiN/pc-setup/README.md

 ---

+# What does the default configuration do?

+---

 # Change your Config File (or don't!)
 There is a `defaul-config.conf` file.
 In there all the possibly used parameters are set - so that you may just run the program and not care about a thing!